mtnewton/valheim-mods/ExpertMode/README.md

 Level 3 = 2 Stars
 and so on.

-The visual indicator of stars and enemey looks revert back to the original after exceeding level 3.
+The visual indicator of stars and enemy looks revert back to the original after exceeding level 3.

 ## Installation
 1. Download and install [BepInEx Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)
 2. Download this mod and move the `ExpertMode.dll` into `<GameLocation>\BepInEx\plugins`
-3. Launching the game will generate a config file at `<GameLoation>\BepInEx\plugins`
+3. Launching the game will generate a config file at `<GameLoation>\BepInEx\config`

 ## Configuration
 `<GameLoacation>/BepInEx/config/net.mtnewton.expertmode.cfg`